TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

    Return ``True`` if *obj* is a :ref:`coroutine object <coroutine>`.

-   This method is different from :func:`inspect.iscoroutine` because it returns ``True`` for generator-based coroutines.
+   This method is different kutoka :func:`inspect.iscoroutine` because it returns ``True`` for generator-based coroutines.

 .. function:: iscoroutinefunction(func)